Ghandiooo/Ghandiooo/README.md

-### Hi there!
-I'm Mahmoud
+### Hi there! 👋 I'm Mahmoud

 <!--
 **Ghandiooo/Ghandiooo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->

-With five years of professional experience, I have honed my skills in both mobile and backend development.
-Starting my career as a Mobile Developer, I built robust applications using Kotlin and Flutter, gaining expertise in creating seamless and engaging user experiences.
-Later, I transitioned to Backend Development, specializing in Golang, where I developed scalable and high-performance systems that power impactful applications.

-While my primary focus remains backend development, I have also collaborated with frontend teams, contributing to projects using React.
-Though my React expertise is limited, these experiences have enriched my understanding of full-stack development and cross-team collaboration.
+🔧 5+ years of experience in software development, specializing in both mobile and backend development.
+📱 Mobile Development:
+Built seamless and engaging applications using Kotlin and Flutter.
+Focused on creating user-friendly and robust solutions.
+💻 Backend Development:
+Specialize in Golang, developing scalable, high-performance systems.
+Expertise in building maintainable and efficient software solutions.
+🌐 Frontend Collaboration:
+Worked with frontend teams using React, gaining insights into full-stack development.
+🚀 Project Delivery:
+Successfully delivered projects across diverse domains, demonstrating adaptability and problem-solving skills.
+🎯 Commitment:

-Throughout my career, I have successfully delivered diverse projects across various domains, leveraging my adaptability and problem-solving skills.
-I am dedicated to building efficient, maintainable, and innovative software solutions that drive business success and exceed user expectations.
+Dedicated to creating innovative solutions that drive business success and exceed user expectations.

 ## 🌐 Socials: